-When you’re a family of two (cats not included), there’s not a lot of occasion to make casseroles like lasagna.
+When you’re a family of two (cats not included), there’s not a lot of occasion to make casseroles.

 And that’s a real pity.
 Lasagna is so cozy.